IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/lab cli.md

-15. Select ForEach and drop it after the tile START
+15. Select ForEach and drop it after the building block START

 	a.
 Change name to ForEach_Interface

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. list: $interfaces

-16. In the loop branch, add a new tile, Common -> SSH
+16. In the loop branch, add a new building block, Common -> SSH

 	a.
 Change name to SSH_Command